By Jennifer McDougall

 - Treat yourself with kindness (take care of your mental, physical, and emotional health)

-- Think kindly about yourself
+- Think kindly of yourself

 - Speak well of others